justmiles/blog/source/_drafts/Managing-Your-Unix-Home.md

 ---
 There's no place like `~/`.

-You home truly is a special place.
-It's where you eat, sleep, and poop.
+Your home truly is a special place.
+It's where you eat and sleep.